KDVN/doc/kdvn_openerp_guide.rst

 **Payment from client**
 -----------------------

-When you choose  “Payment from Client” (by click Project & Contract, then Payment from Client), the follow screen will appear.
+When you choose  â€œPayment from Clientâ€� (by click Project & Contract, then Payment from Client), the follow screen will appear.

 User can find the information about Request of payment & payment situation from client by typing the Request of Payment number (R.O.P.
 No.), or narrow the selection by filtering from the other related information such as contract number, job number, client name, owner name, etc  .